cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 ```

-Now the Checkers module can call the keeper of the leaderboard modules, so add the call for a win into `x/checkers/keeper/msg_server_play_move.go`:
+Now the checkers module can call the keeper of the leaderboard module, so add the call for a win in `x/checkers/keeper/msg_server_play_move.go`:

 ```golang